U.S. Army Marksmanship Unit Shotgun Demonstration

 |0

-This work, U.S. Army Marksmanship Unit Shotgun Demonstration [Image 1 of 3], by SPC Fatima Konteh, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, U.S. Army Marksmanship Unit Shotgun Demonstration, by SPC Fatima Konteh, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT